SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation

-We use Qwen2.5-7B as the backbone model and adopt the GRPO algorithm implemented in the verl\footnote{\url{https://github.com/volcengine/verl}} framework.
+We use Qwen2.5-7B and Qwen2.5-3B as the backbone model and adopt the GRPO algorithm implemented in the verl\footnote{\url{https://github.com/volcengine/verl}} framework.
 All experiments share the same training settings: a batch size of 128, constant learning rate of 5e-7, rollout number of 16, sampling temperature of 1.0 for generation, and temperature of zero when judging.
 We set the maximum generation length to 1024 tokens during training.
 Both KL and entropy coefficients of GRPO are set to zero, as we observed better performance with this configuration.
 All models are trained for four epochs using eight GPUs, each providing 148 TFLOPs of computational power when optimizing models with BF16 precision.
 For training SSR-X-Zero-7B, we add an additional GPU to serve the COMET model.
-We save checkpoints every 20 steps during training and report the best-performing one according to the aggregated average scores of XCOMET-XXL and COMETKIWI-XXL on test sets.
 Training SSR-Zero-7B takes about 17 hours, while SSR-X-Zero-7B training takes 42 hours in total.